famoser/nodika/README.md

  - edit files in web/assets/sass or web/assets/js, save them to see the change instantly in the browser
  - test error templates inside TwigBundle/views by accessing `/app_dev.php/_error/404` and `/app_dev.php/_error/500`

-if you want to login as an admin you can use the user `info@jkweb.ch` with pass `asdf123` or create an admin for yourself:
+if you want to login as an admin
- - go to /register to create a new account if you have none already
- - call /logout to logout
- - execute `php bin/console fos:user:promote famoser ROLE_ADMIN`, replacing famoser with your own username
- - go to /login and authenticate
+ - go to /login

-if you want to create Entities from an exiting db
- - `php bin/console doctrine:mapping:import --force AppBundle annotation`, replacing AppBundle with your own bundle name
- - `php bin/console doctrine:generate:entities AppBundle`, to generate boostrap code for getters & setters
+ - use the user `info@nodika.ch` with pass `asdf1234`

 if you've changed the Entities and need to adapt the database
  - `php bin/console doctrine:migrations:diff` to generate the changescript sql
  - `php bin/console doctrine:migrations:migrate` to migrate db to the newest version